Tronde/podman-demo/README.md

-# A Podman Demo/Workshop for Red Hat Subscription Holders
+# A Podman Demo for Red Hat Subscription Holders

-This is the development branch for my next Podman[^1] demo/workshop.
+This is the development branch for my next Podman[^1] demo.
+The demo will show:
+  * How to provide runtimes and libraries using Red Hat container images
+  * How to add your own applications to Red Hat builder images
+  * How to use RHEL System Roles to deploy your containerized applications
+  * How to manage your containerized services with systemd

+I'm going to show this demo at Red Hat Summit Connect Darmstadt 2024.
+Of course you can try this demo on your own using the scripts and Ansible playbooks included in this repository.
+But be aware that you might get the full experience on Summit Connect Darmstadt only.

 The examples/use cases in this demo require access to the Red Hat container registry `registry.redhat.io`, for which a Red Hat Login ID is necessary to authenticate.

 In case you are not a Red Hat enterprise customer with access to standard or premium subscriptions of Red Hat Enterprise Linux (RHEL) you can sign up for the no-cost [Red Hat Devoloper Subscription for Individuals](https://access.redhat.com/solutions/4078831).[^2] [^3]